chiju/nginx_flask_rds_app/README.md

 For better monitoring and managing, we can add helm charts like prometheus, grafana etc..
 As there are different strategies for rolling updates, I would suggest canary strategy as it is been implimented gradually to full infra, for that we can use service mesh like istio.

+**Note:** Used linode LKE cluster as free tier is not available for AWS EKS, if we have AWS EKS cluster we can repalce the cluster

 ## Tools Used

 - Ansible for configuration management and automation